vi/websocat/README.md

     websocat [FLAGS] [OPTIONS] <s1> <s2>

 FLAGS:
-        --dump-spec                 Instead of running, dump the specifiers representation to stdout --exit-on-eof               Close a data transfer direction if the other one reached EOF -h, --help                      Prints help information
+        --dump-spec                   Instead of running, dump the specifiers representation to stdout -E, --exit-on-eof                 Close a data transfer direction if the other one reached EOF -h, --help                        Prints help information
-        --long-help                 Show full help aboput specifiers and examples --oneshot                   Serve only once
+    -l, --line                        Make each WebSocket message correspond to one line --linemode-retain-newlines    In --line mode, don't chop off trailing \n from messages --long-help                   Show full help aboput specifiers and examples -1, --one-message                 Send and/or receive only one message.
+Use with --no-close and/or -u/-U.
-        --udp-oneshot               udp-listen: replies only one packet per client -u, --unidirectional            Inhibit copying data from right specifier to left -U, --unidirectional-reverse    Inhibit copying data from left specifier to right --unlink                    Unlink listening UNIX socket before binding to it -V, --version                   Prints version information
+        --oneshot                     Serve only once.
+Not to be confused with -1 (--one-message) --udp-oneshot                 udp-listen: replies only one packet per client -u, --unidirectional              Inhibit copying data from right specifier to left -U, --unidirectional-reverse      Inhibit copying data from left specifier to right --unlink                      Unlink listening UNIX socket before binding to it -V, --version                     Prints version information
-    -t, --text                      Send text WebSocket messages instead of binary
+    -n, --no-close                    Don't send Close message to websocket on EOF -t, --text                        Send text WebSocket messages instead of binary

 OPTIONS:
     -H, --header <custom_headers>...
             Add custom HTTP header to websocket client request.
 Separate header name and value with a colon and optionally a single space.
 Can be used multiple times.
         --exec-args <exec_args>...
             Arguments for the `exec:` specifier.
 Must be the last option, everything after it gets into the exec args list.
         --origin <origin>                          Add Origin HTTP header to websocket client request --protocol <websocket_protocol>            Specify Sec-WebSocket-Protocol: header
+        --websocket-version <websocket_version>    Override the Sec-WebSocket-Version value
         --ws-c-uri <ws_c_uri>                      URI to use for ws-c: specifier [default: ws://0.0.0.0/]

 ARGS: